sindresorhus/KeyboardShortcuts/readme.md

 	<br>
 </div>

 This package lets you add support for user-customizable global keyboard shortcuts to your macOS app in minutes.
-It's fully sandbox and Mac App Store compatible.
+It's fully sandboxed and Mac App Store compatible.
 And it's used in production by [Dato](https://sindresorhus.com/dato), [Jiffy](https://sindresorhus.com/jiffy), [Plash](https://github.com/sindresorhus/Plash), and [Lungo](https://sindresorhus.com/lungo).

 I'm happy to accept more configurability and features.
-PR welcome!
+PRs welcome!
 What you see here is just what I needed for my own apps.

 <img src="https://github.com/sindresorhus/KeyboardShortcuts/raw/main/screenshot.png" width="532">